dbforge/nUpdate/README.md

 ### Installation

 Download the whole solution and build it.
-If you are using .NET 4.0 you will have to install Microsoft.Bcl (Microsoft Async) in order to use the library as it implements async-await for the TAP.
-With .NET 4.5 you won't have to install anything.
+If you are using .NET 4.0 and use the binaries located in "Provide TAP" you will have to install Microsoft.Bcl (Microsoft Async) in order to use the library as it implements async-await for the TAP.
+With .NET 4.5 you won't have to install anything, neither in "No TAP", nor in "Providing TAP".
 Make sure to start the Administration with admin privileges the first time, so that the registry key for the extension can be created.
 A documentation on how to use nUpdate's components and how to customize it will follow soon.

 ### Development